-Our work group had a few people that found it weird to think about high-quality thoughts.
+Our workgroup had a few people that found it weird to think about high-quality thoughts.
 That’s exactly what they are, high-quality.
 I firmly believe that one must have one’s head in the clouds, while also having very long legs that reach all the way to the ground.
 If you only think about practical down-to-earth things, you don’t see the big picture, now do you?
-The satellite picture is an important aspect.
+The helicopter view is an important aspect.

 In the final phase, some had the opinion that certain matters were left undiscussed.
 They were right in a sense.
 Before this process began the management group and members of the board sat in two workshops and defined the focus areas, that were important for them.
 A vast staff survey was used as a base for that discussion.

-This is a process and a funnel.
-We asked questions, wrote and commented on our digital board.
+What you see below are a process and a funnel.
+We asked questions, wrote, and commented on our digital board.
 One division gave us 4090 comments, out of which 177 comments made the cut.
 Those were then grouped into breakthrough goals.

-Breakthrough goals are bigger than normal goals, because you go through (break through) the wall with them.
+Breakthrough goals are bigger than normal goals because you go through (break through) the wall with them.
 They are all included in the Strategy 1Pager.
 Once you have thought about these a lot, everything has been evaluated from every relevant angle.
-The Strategy 1Pager is presented to the management and the board so they can give their comments on the output.
+The Strategy 1Pager is presented to the management and the board to give their comments on the output.

 I was just at a board meeting telling them about this work process.
 I said:

 “Before you look at the result and give comments, you should know these people have put their hearts into this work.”